trailofbits/polytracker/README.md

 ## Runtime Parameters and Instrumentation Tuning

-At runtime, PolyTracker instrumentation looks for a number of configuration parameters either specified through environment variables or a local configuration file.
+At runtime, PolyTracker instrumentation looks for a number of configuration parameters specified through environment variables.
 This allows one to modify instrumentation parameters without needing to recompile the binary.

 ### Environment Variables